fyysikkokilta/fk-kiltisbot/README.md

 - Google Drive API (read-write)

 The sheets used for backup need to be shared with the service account email (ACCOUNTNAME@PROJECTNAME.iam.gserviceaccount.com) with edit permissions for the backup to work.

-## Fiirumi

-Press `/subscribe` in chat where you want to have notifications about new posts after you have added bot to chat.

-The subscribed chats are persisted in `data/fiirumi_data.json`.
-If you want to unsubscribe Fiirumi notifications from some chat, you can remove the chat from the file.

 ## Drive backend